Overview

 Surfside Pier

 The Surfside Beach Pier, which sustained damage during Hurricane Matthew in 2016, is under construction.
-The new pier, which will include concrete piles and be built to withstand 100 mph winds, is expected to be completed in fall 2022 and fully operational by spring 2023.
-The pier will be home to a restaurant, and other businesses are under consideration to be housed there as well.
+The new pier will be made of concrete and built to better withstand weather events and extreme winds.
+It is expected to open in the spring of 2023, though a final announcement has not been made.
+The pier will be home to a restaurant and retail spaces and will welcome back anglers to fish in this area of the ocean once again.

 The Pier at Garden City Beach

-With entertainment including live music on two stages, two full-service bars, karaoke and a full arcade, the pier at Garden City is about more than just the great fishing!
-The kids will love the arcade, which is packed with popular games like Skee Ball, Wheel of Fortune, Deal or No Deal, Clown Roll Down and more.
-A cafe serves hot dogs, burgers, fries and cold sodas.
-For the grown-ups, two bars offer cold drinks and live music with a spectacular view of the beach.
+This fishing pier near Myrtle Beach is loaded with entertainment options, like live music on two stages, two full-service bars, karaoke, and a full arcade, plus the pier at Garden City is a fisherman’s paradise!
+The kids will love the arcade’s popular games like Skee-Ball, Wheel of Fortune, Deal or No Deal, Clown Roll Down, and more, and the cafe serves hot dogs, burgers, fries, and cold sodas.
+For the grown-ups, the two bars offer cold drinks and live music with a spectacular view of the beach.

 More InfoPier 14